anthify/osr-sc/README.md

 In your config.js file you have a javascript object.
 As a starter the repo has the below object
 ```
 {
-	title: '',
+    title: 'Test OSR Example',
-	src: '',
+    src: 'imgs',
-	url: ''
+    url: '#'
 };
 ```
 As you can see we have three properties (title, src, url) but these are enitrely arbitrary so you can add or remove anything within that object.
-You will also see those proeprties have empty string values so for an example I will add the following;
+You will also see those proeprties have string value that as paths are only relevant to local assets so for an example I will change the values to:
 ```
 {
 	title: 'OSR Client',